aspiers/openstack-summit-2016-austin-project-creation/markdown/intro.md

 ## Why are we here?

 *   Created new projects under OpenStack
-*   We think its a great idea!
+*   We think it's a great idea!
 *   We want to motivate you to do the same
 *   Point out the unique aspects of our projects